nickerso/flattenCellML/README.md

 2. using a new (and in-development) model compaction algorithm.

     Trying to address some of the unsupported features of the VersionConverter class and produce an accurate representation of the mathematical model without worrying about the modularity.
-Units will all be converted to their canonical representation in the generated model.
+The compacted model will consist of two components.
+The first component will contain all the variables defined in the model being compacted, with names altered to be unique within the component.
+The second component will contain all the variables, math, and initial_value's required to fully define the model (if the source model is successfully compacted).
+Units will all be converted to their canonical representation in the generated model, and in some places the code tries to ensure compatible units are used.
+See issues #2, #3, #4, and #6 for some of the known issues when dealing with units.